-The external auditors attend the audit committee meetings at least twice a year and on other occasions where circumstances warrant as well as being available at the Company's AGM to answer shareholders questions about the conduct of the audit and the preparation and content of the audit report.
+The external auditors attend the Audit Committee meetings at least twice a year and on other occasions where circumstances warrant as well as being available at the Company's AGM to answer shareholders questions about the conduct of the audit and the preparation and content of the audit report.
 The Chair conducts in camera discussions with the Auditor to ensure that any concerns that the Auditor might have are disclosed.
 The Audit Committee keeps minutes of its meetings and includes them for review by the whole of the Board at its next meeting.
+It is the Auditor's policy to rotate engagement partners on listed companies at least every five years.
+The Auditor's engagement partner was last rotated in financial year 2014.